-The use of infant or child restraints is required by law in all 50 states and Canadian provinces.
+The use of infant or child restraints is required by law in all 50 states and all Canadian provinces.

-Infants and small children should be seated in an infant or child restraint system, which is properly secured by a lap belt or lap belt portion of a lapshoulder belt, and that complies with U.S. Federal Motor Vehicle Safety Standard 213.
-A statement by the seat manufacturer of compliance with this standard can be found on the instruction label on the restraint and in the instruction manual provided with the restraint.
+Infants and small children should be seated in an infant or child restraint system, which is properly secured by the lap belt or lap belt portion of a lapshoulder belt, and that complies with U.S. Federal Motor Vehicle Safety Standard 213 and Canadian Motor Vehicle Safety Standard 213.1.
+A statement by the child restraint manufacturer of compliance with this standard can be found on the instruction label on the restraint and in the instruction manual provided with the restraint.

-When using any infant or child restraint system, be sure to carefully read and follow all manufacturer's instructions on installation and use.
+When using any infant or child restraint system, be sure to carefully read and follow all manufacturer's instructions for installation and use.